Updated: 15th December 2016

 Social media marketing allows two-way communication between a company and consumer in a way that wasn’t previously seen and it’s safe to say that it has changed business approach to marketing as now, the consumer holds the power.

 It’s also based on one of the most effective forms of advertising; word of mouth.

 Social media means that communication can be a lot more targeted and personalised than other forms of marketing, as companies get the chance to receive feedback from customers daily.

 It’s also useful for making content ‘go viral’, something which can help to strengthen a brand very quickly.
 It’s brand personality that makes social work so well, as if this is done correctly, across the board, then it can boost engagement considerably.

 Search Engine Optimisation

-- Search Engine Optimization (SEO): is a means of optimizing the content of a website in order to gain better placement on the Search Engine Results Page (SERPS).
+- Search Engine Optimisation (SEO): is a means of optimising the content of a website in order to gain better placement on the Search Engine Results Page (SERPS).
 A variety of techniques are employed to achieve this and it’s not a job for amateurs really as there are many pitfalls that could have Google frowning on your site.

 - Keyword research and usage, on-page and off (within HTML)

 This is not an exhaustive list, but it does give an indication of how much work is necessary in order to optimise a site.